Translation

 }),

-Custom Frontend Translations for Multilingual Apps
+Custom Frontend Translations

 You only need to add custom frontend translations if your app supports multiple languages.
 If you're only using a single language, you can simply use hardcoded strings.